Confirmed Opt-in Myths Exposed

 Sometimes Less is Better

 I know.
 You may be asking, “How can a decreased list size be a good thing?”
-Well, let’s consider:
+Well, let’s consider: 5-20% of all web form submissions are undeliverable right off the bat.

 This means that of your total list size you can cut that by 5-20% because these email addresses are simply dead.
 Remember these are not temporary undeliverable but permanent dead addresses.